Logo

 3. The block with the next expected sequence isn't found, but we already have at least one more recent block.
 This means the block might have been lost, and we may have to perform retransmission.

-However, there is no always need for retransmission in case of (3).
+However, retransmission isn't always necessary in case of (3).
 The block may have simply been late due to nature of UDP.
 Instead of requesting retransmission immediately when we encounter a missing block, we mark this sequence as missing and set up a timeout.
 Then, next time the main loop ends up here and the timeout has passed, we send a retransmission request (MSG_REQUESTGAMESTREAMRESEND) which contains:

 The server will then re-send these blocks.